wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 	<p>This is a example</p>
 	<p>This is another example</p>

-Notice that there is not JavaScript code associated with the button currently.
+Notice that there is no JavaScript code associated with the button currently.
 We will be doing that with the following code added to `rango-jquery.js`:

 {lang="javascript",linenos=off}
 	$(document).ready( function() {